Identifying Special Educational Needs

 Introduction

-Your child or young person’s education setting will have identified whether they have special educational needs.
-The setting’s Special Educational Needs Co-ordinator (SENCO) will arrange a meeting with you to discuss this, provide advice and recommend what support can be put in place by the setting at SEND support level.
-Depending on the nature of the special educational need, this may include behaviour support, small group work focusing on a certain area of the curriculum, access to specialist equipment or many other SEND support options.
+The setting’s Special Educational Needs Co-ordinator (SENCO) or SEND Lead will arrange a meeting with you to discuss this, provide advice and recommend what support can be put in place by the setting at SEN support level.
+Depending on the nature of the special educational need, this may include behaviour support, small group work focusing on a certain area of the curriculum, access to specialist equipment or many other SEN support options.

 Back to top